 This page presents you with a list of the running components observed, their state, and the last date/time that the component provided a heartbeat.
 Additionally, the configuration revision of the local configuration files, and any remarks are presented.
 In the action column, you may choose to remove the server and all of its components from the health screen, or to reload the configuration files.

 Removal of the entry clears all components for the server.
 Once a server has checked back in, the entry reappears, with the most current status on the health screen.

-From this screen, you may also setup notifications for DGE or DGE extensions that have stopped reporting in.
-First, choose the Modify Global DGE Configuration link, from the Component Status (or Health) page.
+DGE Global Configuration